3D Radiation hydrodynamics of a dynamical torus: Method

 \subsection{Simulations}

 We model the initial conditions for the gas in the inner region of the torus as a disk of mass $M=69.0294$ M$_\odot$ and thickness $0.02$ pc, with an inner radius of $0.005$ pc, and an outer radius of $0.47$ pc.
-The surface density is set to $100$~M$_\odot$pc$^{-2}$.
+The surface density is set to $100$~M$_\odot$pc$^{-2}$, giving an initial density of $\rho=5000$~M$_\odot$~pc$^{-3}$ ($n_\mathrm{H}\approx1.7\times10^5$ cm$^{-3}$).
+The gas disk has a uniform initial temperature of $1000$ K, but heating and cooling are sufficiently rapid in our simulations that the evolution is not sensitive to the initial temperature.
 At our high resolution we can not model the entire dusty region out to several 10s of parsecs, but instead concentrate on examining the inner region in detail.
 For comparison with a full-scale `torus', if the initial surface density of the disk was extended to a radius of $20$ pc, it would have a total mass of $130,000$ M$_\odot$.
 The gas is modelled by 690,294 particles, each with a mass of $10^{-4}$ M$_\odot$.

 The imposed gravitational potential is a superposition of a softened Keplerian term to represent the black hole, and a Hernquist bulge term to represent the potential of the galactic stars and dark matter.
 In practice, the Keplerian term dominates for most particle orbits.
 The form of the gravitational force law is